malishav/OSCOAP/draft-selander-ace-object-security-05.md

 ## Symmetric Encryption with Asymmetric Signature (SEAS) ## {#sem-seds}

 This example is based on AES-CCM and ECDSA with 64 bytes signature.
 The same assumption on the security context as in {{sem-auth-enc}}.
-COSE defines the field 'counter signature' that is used here to sign a COSE_Encrypted_Tagged message (see Section 3 of {{I-D.ietf-cose-msg}}).
+COSE defines the field 'counter signature w/o headers' that is used here to sign a COSE_Encrypted_Tagged message (see Section 3 of {{I-D.ietf-cose-msg}}).
 <!--  FIXME version 05: right label for counter signature TBD appendix a.2 of cose draft -11  [FP]
 -->